hashicorp/terraform-provider-google/website/docs/r/logging_folder_sink.html.markdown

 * `folder` - (Required) The folder to be exported to the sink.
 Note that either `[FOLDER_ID]` or `folders/[FOLDER_ID]` is accepted.

 * `destination` - (Required) The destination of the sink (or, in other words, where logs are written to).
-Can be a Cloud Storage bucket, a PubSub topic, a BigQuery dataset or a Cloud Logging bucket.
+Can be a Cloud Storage bucket, a PubSub topic, a BigQuery dataset, a Cloud Logging bucket, or a Google Cloud project.
 Examples:

     - `storage.googleapis.com/[GCS_BUCKET]`
     - `bigquery.googleapis.com/projects/[PROJECT_ID]/datasets/[DATASET]`
     - `pubsub.googleapis.com/projects/[PROJECT_ID]/topics/[TOPIC_ID]`
+    - `logging.googleapis.com/projects/[PROJECT_ID]/locations/global/buckets/[BUCKET_ID]`
-    - `logging.googleapis.com/projects/[PROJECT_ID]]/locations/global/buckets/[BUCKET_ID]`
+    - `logging.googleapis.com/projects/[PROJECT_ID]`

     The writer associated with the sink must have access to write to the above resource.